Fiech/surf3tikz/README.md

 within the file.

 The simplest way to use the function is to open your figure and choose a desired view.
-Then call the function with `gcf` for the first and an arbitrary name for the second parameter
+Then call the function with `gcf` for the first and an arbitrary name for the second parameter.

 ### Correct choice of screen ppi